FudaWiki/fudawiki-files/mekurifuda.md

 In **1597**, Chosokabe Motochika, the feudal lord of Tosa Province (present-day Kochi Prefecture), enacted the "**100 Articles of Chosokabe Motochika**" in Urado Castle, which issued a ban on gambling karuta games.
 This is by far **the earliest document in Japanese literature where the word "karuta" can be read**.

-There were many other local bans on gambling with karuta during the following years within the period of Sakoku policy (1603-1868), but despite the bans, people played karuta undercover, and karuta became widespread in many provinces in Japan.
+There were many other local bans on gambling with karuta during the following years within the period of Sakoku policy (1603-1868), especially during the Kansei reforms (1787-1793) when the bans was strengthened nationwide.
+Despite the bans, however, people continued to play karuta undercover, and karuta became widespread in many provinces in Japan.

+Punishments for gambling varied from one domain to another, and tended to be stricter toward the ruling class and more lenient toward commoners.
+Criminals could be fined anywhere between 2 to 5 *kanmon* (approximately 60,000 to 150,000 yen today) which has to be paid within seven days, or else they could be handcuffed for a number of days, or sentenced to prison, exile, or banishment, or beaten with a rod, or even put to death.

 There were several documents that describe the punishment for evading the bans, as well as accounts of people caught and punished.